-Sources of mortality that impede recovery include food limitation (see Habitat Issues), single and multiplemale intra-species aggression (mobbing), shark predation, and disease/parasitism.
+Sources of mortality that impede recovery include food limitation (see Habitat Issues), single and multiple-male intra-species aggression (mobbing), shark predation, and disease/parasitism.
 Male seal aggression has caused episodes of mortality and injury.
 Past interventions to remove aggressive males greatly mitigated, but have not eliminated, this source of mortality (Johanos et al. 2010).
 Galapagos shark predation on monk seal pups has been a chronic and significant source of mortality at French Frigate Shoals since the late 1990s, despite mitigation efforts by NMFS (Gobush 2010).
-Infectious disease effects on monk seal demographic trends are low relative to other stressors.
-However, land-to-sea transfer of Toxoplasma gondii, a protozoal parasite shed in the feces of cats, is of growing concern.
-A case definition for toxoplasmosis and other protozoal-related mortalities was developed and retrospectively applied to 306 cases of monk seal mortality from 1982-2015 (Barbieri et al. 2016).
-Eight monk seal mortalities (and 1 suspect mortality) have been directly attributed to toxoplasmosis from 2001 to 2017.
-The number of mortalities from this pathogen are likely underrepresented, given that more seals disappear each year than are found dead and examined.
-Furthermore, T. gondii can be transmitted vertically from dam to fetus, and failed pregnancies are difficult to detect in wild, free-ranging animals.
-Unlike threats such as hook ingestion or malnutrition, which can often be mitigated through rehabilitation, options for treating seals with toxoplasmosis are severely restricted.
-The accumulating number of monk seal deaths from toxoplasmosis in recent years is a growing concern given the increasing geographic overlap between humans, cats, and Hawaiian monk seals in the MHI.
-Furthermore, the consequences of a disease outbreak introduced from livestock, feral animals, pets or other carrier wildlife may be catastrophic to the immunologically naïve monk seal population.
+Besides toxoplasmosis, infectious disease effects on monk seal demographic trends are low relative to other stressors.
+However, a disease outbreak introduced from livestock, feral animals, pets or other carrier wildlife could be catastrophic to the immunologically naïve monk seal population.
 Key disease threats include West Nile virus, morbillivirus and influenza.

 Poor juvenile survival rates and variability in the relationship between weaning size and survival suggest that prey availability has limited recovery of NWHI monk seals (Baker and Thompson 2007, Baker et al. 2007, Baker 2008).
 Multiple strategies for improving juvenile survival, including translocation and captive care are being implemented (Baker and Littnan 2008, Baker et al. 2013, Norris 2013).
 A testament to the effectiveness of past actions to improve survival, Harting et al. (2014) demonstrated that approximately one-third of the monk seal population alive in 2012 was made up of seals that either had been intervened with to mitigate life-threatening situations, or were descendants of such seals.
 In 2014, NMFS produced a final Programmatic Environmental Impact Statement (PEIS) on current and future anticipated research and enhancement activities and issued a permit covering the activities described in the PEIS preferred alternative.
-A major habitat issue involves loss of terrestrial habitat at French Frigate Shoals, where some pupping and resting islets have shrunk or virtually disappeared (Antonelis et al. 2006).
-Projected increases in global average sea level may further significantly reduce terrestrial habitat for monk seals in the NWHI (Baker et al. 2006, Reynolds et al. 2012).
+Loss of terrestrial habitat at French Frigate Shoals is a serious threat to the viability of the resident monk seal population (Baker et al. 2020).
+Prior to 2018, pupping and resting islets had shrunk or virtually disappeared (Antonelis et al. 2006).
+In 2018, the two remaining primary islands where pups were born at French Frigate Shoals (Trig and East Islands) were obliterated due to progressive erosion and hurricane Walaka (in September 2018).
+Projected increases in global average sea level are expected to further significantly reduce terrestrial habitat for monk seals in the NWHI (Baker et al. 2006, Reynolds et al. 2012).